Fully funded study at Kingston East Neighbourhood Group!

 What other courses do you run?

-We have received funding from Skilling Queenslanders for Work to run the following courses in 2023:
+We have received funding from Skilling Queenslanders for Work to run the following courses in 2024:

-- Cert III in Individual Support
+• Cert III in Individual Support

-- Cert III in Early Childhood Education & Care
+• Cert III in Early Childhood Education & Care

-- Cert II in Kitchen Operations
+• Cert II in Cookery

-- Cert I Traineeship in Hospitality (paid)
+• Cert I Traineeship in Hospitality (paid)

-If you are interested in any of the other courses we are funded for please fill in the expression of interest form on this page and tick the box to select the course/s you are interested in.
+If you are interested in any of the courses we are funded for please fill in the expression of interest form on this page and tick the box to select the course/s you are interested in.

 We will add you to the waitlist for that course and get back to you when we confirm start dates.

-Have you run this course before?
+Have you run courses before?

 Yes.

-Skilling Queenslanders for Work has been funding training for nationally recognized accredited qualifications at Kingston East Neighbourhood Group for the past 12 years.
+Skilling Queenslanders for Work has been funding training for nationally recognized accredited qualifications at Kingston East Neighbourhood Group for the past 14 years.

 And we partner with well established Registered Training Organizations (RTOs) to deliver the training.